 That Big Brother has no regrets, though, and said he’s really glad he graduated from grad school.
 He now works with BC Hydro, and gets 3 weeks of vacation every year, plus 18 flex days a year.
 Not to mention his salary!
 (I don’t know how much he makes, but I know MBAs make lots of money – so if you’re motivated by money, you may want to consider going to university for your MBA).

-Imagine how good you’ll feel when you’re done school
+5. Imagine how good you’ll feel when you graduate from college

 Coping with the frustration and confusion of going to college or university – or applying to a Master’s or PhD program – must be tempered with the anticipation and excitement of academic achievement.
 I remember going back for my education degree at the U of A, and feeling overwhelmed by the classes and work.